top of page

 “The privilege of a lifetime is to become who you truly are.” ― Carl Jung

 Starting therapy can feel both empowering and daunting.
-I recognize the courage it takes to begin this journey and am committed to co-creating a space where you feel safe, welcomed, and free to show up as your whole, unfiltered self.
+I recognize the courage it takes to begin this journey and I am committed to co-creating a space where you feel safe, welcomed, and free to show up as your whole, unfiltered self.

 I see healing as a relational process that happens when we are truly seen and heard.
 As a counsellor, I prioritize creating a nurturing therapeutic relationship that is rooted in openness, compassion and collaboration.
 You are the expert in your own life and my role is to honour your experiences and perspectives while drawing on my training and knowledge to support meaningful change.
 Together, we will explore your existing strengths while integrating new strategies to help you navigate life with greater self-compassion, awareness, and resilience.